Your cart

 Discover yourself.

-Kassandra is sex and pleasure positive and believes pleasure is central to wellbeing.
-She wants to increase the opportunity for open, inclusive and accurate communication about sexuality and pleasure.
-She also wants to make sex and pleasure accessible to folks who have consistently been prevented from learning about and experiencing pleasure.
+We chatted with Kassandra Mourikis, a Melbourne-based sexologist and the founder of Pleasure Centred Sexology, about the complexities of sexual and pleasure-related shame.
+Kassandra is sex and pleasure positive, believing that pleasure is central to wellbeing.
+She aims to foster open, inclusive, and accurate communication about sexuality and pleasure while making these topics accessible to individuals who have been historically excluded from learning about and experiencing pleasure.

-We were lucky enough to sit down with her for a chat about sex and pleasure related shame and how we can address it, both individually and as a society.
-Below is a snapshot of our discussion together, we hope you enjoy.
+We were fortunate to sit down with her for a discussion on sexual and pleasure-related shame and how we can address it, both individually and as a society.
+Below is a snapshot of our conversation—we hope you find it insightful.

-How common is it for clients to come to you expressing feelings of shame and what are some ways it can manifest itself in a solo or partnered relationship?
+How common is it for clients to express feelings of shame, and how does it manifest in solo or partnered relationships?

-• It may show up as a desire for a partner to want to “fix” themselves or their relationship because they believe it to be broken.
+• A desire for a partner to “fix” themselves or their relationship because they believe it to be broken.

-• Feeling unworthy of receiving pleasure (in any form) and restricting (touch, food, play, rest, relationships).
+• Feeling unworthy of receiving pleasure (in any form) and restricting experiences of touch, food, play, rest, or relationships.

 • Believing they are undeserving of stating their needs and enforcing boundaries.